MicrosoftDocs/SupportArticles-docs/Outlook/Client/user-interface/navigate-to-public-folders-in-new-outlook.md

 appliesto:
   - Outlook for Microsoft 365
 search.appverid: MET150
-ms.date: 06/25/2024
+ms.date: 08/13/2024
 ---
+# Access public folders in Outlook for Windows

+The steps to access public folders is different in new Microsoft Outlook for Windows and classic Outlook for Windows.
+Use the information that's appropriate for your version of Outlook for Windows.

-## Access public folders in new Outlook for Windows
+# Access public folders in new Outlook for Windows

-If your Microsoft Outlook app was updated to the new Outlook for Windows, you need to add public folders to **Favorites** before you can access them.
+In new Microsoft Outlook for Windows, you need to add public folders to **Favorites** before you can access them.
 Use the following steps:

 1. Right-click the name of the account and select **Add public folder to Favorites**.